vishakha004/VishakhaSingla/README.md

 ## Hello!

 I'm Vishakha Singla, an Economics student at the London School of Economics.

-I'm interested in exploring data analysis in the context of economic data.
-This page is my attempt at understanding both.

-Available at vishakhasingla222@gmail.com
+I completed my BA Economics (Hons) from St. Stephen's College.

+My research interests include development economics, economics of education and gender economics.

+When I'm not buried in econ books, I love making art, swimming and digging into a Jane Austen novel!

+Get in touch vishakhasingla222@gmail.com :)